 HREEO offices are open to the public Monday-Friday 8:00 am - 4:00 pm or by appointment.
 Assistance and accommodations, including language assistance, are available upon request.
 For inquiries, please call the PCIARC line: (651)266-8970 or Email: CivilianReview@ci.stpaul.mn.us

 To file a formal complaint of police misconduct, individuals have the following options:

-- Individuals can submit a complaint online; or
+- Individuals can file an electronic complaint; or

 - Individuals can receive assistance from the PCIARC coordinator in completing and submitting a complaint; or